 What We Offer

 The Kint Institute offers advanced, post-Masters training in creative arts therapies (CATs) specifically for trauma treatment.
 This comprehensive training provides an integrative approach to arts-based methods for working therapeutically with survivors of trauma.
-Our next training will take place on select weekends in Fall 2017 through Summer 2018 in New York City, NY.
-For more details, visit our application.
+For more details about our upcoming trainings, visit our application.

 Who We Serve